Galapagos Wildlife & Photo Safari

 Expect a good workout, every day.
 There’s a good amount of hiking.
-For the most part, trails on the islands are fairly gentle and most anyone can handle them – there are walking sticks for those that might want a little more stability, especially on the iron-shore formations that line many of the inlets.
-And then there are the many opportunities for snorkeling and sea kayaking – don’t miss out on these chances!
+For the most part, trails on the islands are fairly gentle and most anyone can handle them.
+Note: if you need more balance or support, pack a light walking stick.
+There are also many opportunities for snorkeling and sea kayaking – don’t miss out on these!

-We always plan some downtime midday, even if it’s just for a relaxing lunch, then it’s off to another island excursion.
+We always plan some downtime midday, even if it’s just for a relaxing lunch—the meals are fantastic—then it’s off to another island excursion.
 You’re always free to bail on any scheduled outing, and sometimes that’s the best opportunity to come across that rare candid look into local island life.
 I’ve captured some of my best Galapagos shots just that way.

-The days wrap up with dinner and stories of the day, after which we settle into our photo editing workshops where I’ll help you develop techniques and a critical eye for award winning photos.
-Of course, there’s always nearby some wonderful coffee grown in the Galapagos highlands or cold cerveza and bebidas to make the work even more enjoyable!
-For the night owls, in San Cristobal there’s always a stroll along the malecon – the harbor front – for a late night sea lion serenade and a café to watch the night slip by.
+At day’s end, we’ll swap stories and share photos.
+Several times during the week, we’ll workshop photos and I’ll help you with work flow and to develop techniques with a critical eye for award-winning photos.
+Coffee (grown in the Galapagos highlands) or cold cerveza will make the work even more enjoyable!
+For night owls, in San Cristobal there’s always a stroll along the malecon – the harbor front – for a late night sea lion serenade and a café to settle into and watch the night slip by.

 There are hundreds of circumstances that could cause you to cancel your trip, return home early or force you to seek emergency medical treatment while traveling.
 We at Guy Harvey Outpost always recommend being prepared.